 Iron railings are usually professionally finished before they're installed.
 If you were careful to avoid chipping the finish, this protective coating should still be intact and will last for many years to come.
 Proper maintenance will ensure that the railing will last indefinitely.
 Typically, rust begins where the railing posts are embedded in the concrete or where the finish has been chipped.
 You should scuff sand and recoat the bottom 2" of the posts every year.
 Touch up any chips as soon as you notice them, and repaint the entire railing every five to eight years

 Step 4: Decide on a Finish

 Consider how you want the finished product to look.
-Aerosol paints come in flat, semi-gloss or high-gloss finishes.
+Spray paints come in flat, semi-gloss, or high-gloss finishes.
 Also, take some time to think about the color you want and how the color will work with the rest of your house colors, patio décor, etc.

 Step 5: Apply Primer

 Spray metal surfaces with a primer made specifically for metals, such as True Value X-O Rust rust-inhibiting primer.
 You can also apply metal primer with a brush.
 This method may be necessary for some areas, but using an aerosol primer and paint often provides the best, smoothest coverage results on metal.
 For best results, apply two coats.
 When spraying, "back-brush" (painting over just-applied paint before it begins to dry) to work the paint into the surface so it will adhere better and any drips will be smoothed out.
 If you are painting something exposed to the elements, such as patio furniture, or an object exposed to high humidity, such as a kitchen appliance or a piece of furniture to be used in a bathroom, be sure to use a primer with mildew prevention.